Sundaresh95/PROMPT-ENGINEERING-EX-NO-1/README.md

 .
 Experiment:
 Develop a comprehensive report for the following exercises:

 1. Explain the foundational concepts of Generative AI.
+Artificial Intelligence (AI) is a branch of computer science that enables machines to perform tasks that normally require human intelligence such as learning, reasoning, and decision-making.
+A major advancement in AI is Generative AI, which focuses on creating new content rather than just analyzing existing data.

+Generative AI has gained massive importance in recent years due to its ability to generate human-like text, realistic images, music, and even code.
+Technologies like ChatGPT and Gemini are examples of how powerful AI has become.

+This report explains the fundamentals of Generative AI, Large Language Models (LLMs), their architecture, applications, and future impact.

-2. 2024 AI tools.
+3. 2024 AI tools.

-3. The Transformer Architecture in Generative AI and Its Applications
+4. The Transformer Architecture in Generative AI and Its Applications

-4. Impact of Scaling in Generative AI and LLMs
+5. Impact of Scaling in Generative AI and LLMs

-5. Explain what an LLM is and how it is built.
+6. Explain what an LLM is and how it is built.

 # Algorithm: Step 1: Define Scope and Objectives
 1.1 Identify the goal of the report (e.g., educational, research, tech overview)